giacomodeliberali/ICT-infrastructure/README.md

   <img width="600" src="./assets/in-row-cooling.jpg">
 </p>

 The in-row cooling unit draws warm exhaust air directly from the hot aisle, cools it and distributes it to the cold aisle.
 This ensures that inlet temperatures are steady for precise operation.
-Coupling the air conditioning with the heat source produces an efficient direct return air path; this is called “close coupled cooling,” which also lowers the fan energy required.
+Coupling the air conditioning with the heat source produces an efficient direct return air path; this is called “close coupled cooling”, which also lowers the fan energy required.
 In-row cooling also prevents the mixing of hot and cold air, thus increasing efficiency.

 It's possible to give more cooling to a single rack, moduling the air needed.
 In front of the rack thare are temperature and humidity sensors (humidity should be avoided because can conduct electricity).
 There are systems collecting data from the sensors and adjusting the fans.
 The racks are covered to separate cool air and hot air.
 It's also possible to optimize the datacenter cooling according to the temperature changes of the region where the datacenter is.